OP-ED IN THE WASHINGTON EXAMINER

-Dr. Greene pinch-hit for U.S. Senator Al Franken as the keynote speaker at the 2014 Annual Conference of the National Association of School Psychologists in Washington, DC.
-It was over a year ago, but it's still worth watching (click here).
+✓ Dr. Greene pinch-hit for U.S. Senator Al Franken as the keynote speaker at the 2014 Annual Conference of the National Association of School Psychologists in Washington, DC.
+It was over three years ago, but it's still worth watching (click here).
 Also, here are the Goals for School Psychologists he articulated at the end of the keynote.

-Dr. Greene is now featured in 26 different videos on Kids in the House, and has been interviewed on several radio programs over the past few years, and the recordings provide a good introduction to the CPS model:
+Dr. Greene is also featured in 26 different videos on Kids in the House, and has been interviewed on numerous radio programs over the past few years, and the recordings provide a good introduction to the CPS model: